dallasbrittany/news-crawler/README.md

 Optional arguments:
 - `--max_articles`: Maximum number of articles to retrieve (default: unlimited).
 - `--days_back`: Number of days back to search (default: 7).
-- `--exclude`: List of keywords to exclude from the search (only works with URL crawler).
+- `--exclude`: List of keywords to exclude from URLs (only works with URL crawler, not body search).
 - `--timeout`: Maximum number of seconds to run the query (optional, no default timeout).
 When reached, returns articles collected up to that point.
 - `--sources`: List of news sources to crawl (e.g., TheNewYorker, TheGuardian).
 If not specified, uses all US, UK, Australian, and Canadian sources.